-An archaeology degree gives you the skills to work in the heritage sector from conservation to museum work but it also sets you up for other research, information and analytical careers
+An archaeology degree gives you the skills to work in the heritage sector, in conservation and museum type roles, and also sets you up for other research, information and analytical careers

 Job options